 - an explanation!

 The explanation is plain simple: I was just doing what Kuhn calls Normal Science, science as usual guided by the accepted paradigm.
-I was working with high temperature superconductors in the early 1990s, only a few years after their discovery.
+I was working on high temperature superconductors in the early 1990s, only a few years after their discovery.
 I am still ignorant about the status of the HTC.
 Does their discovery qualify as a paradigm shift?
 They may be anomalies that trigger revolutions in sub-disciplines (such as condensed matter physics) according to Kuhn.
 Just considering the way I did research back and based on my – probably biased – judgement of the HTC community I would say that this was not an all a paradigm shift.

 Is this explanation helpful?
 To me it is – as is the discovery of any rules that govern the dynamics of a “system” I am or have been part of – such as academia in general or the world of global corporations.
 As a consequence I try to loosen my ties with all these communities to the maximum extent possible.
 I try to become the ant that left the anthill, the borg guy breaking from the collective, and I am well aware of the risk of just being trapped in a new collective (that I am not aware of).